volodya-lombrozo/lints/src/main/resources/org/eolang/motives/aliases/alias-without-tail.md

 # Alias Without Tail

-Object alias must have a tail.
+Object's alias must have a tail.

 Incorrect: